Stern John: International career

 John made his international debut for Trinidad and Tobago national team on 15 February 1995 against Finland in a friendly at the Queen's Park Oval, scoring one goal on his debut.
 He was a vital player for the "Soca Warriors" and remains the team's all-time leading scorer with 70 goals in 115 caps.
 He was also the 7th highest international goalscorer at the time of his retirement in 2011.
 He is also the all-time top CONCACAF goal scorer.

 John was instrumental in helping his country qualify for the 2006 FIFA World Cup and played in all three of his country's World Cup group matches at Germany 2006.
 In Germany, he scored an offside goal.
 He was also named Trinidad and Tobago Football Federation Player of the Year in 2002.
 John is currently the second most capped Trinidad and Tobago international behind former teammate Angus Eve.
 He was the only player to score in 12 consecutive international matches, from 1998 to 1999.

 Coaching career

 On 9 November 2020, John become the new manager of the Anguilla national team.
-On 23 May 2022, the Saint Lucia Football Association announced that John had taken over as head coach of the Saint Lucia national team.
+On 23 May 2022, the Saint Lucia Football Association announced that John had taken over as head coach of the Saint Lucia national team..
+On August 18th 2026 he was announced as the Grenadian National team coach, the island of his mother's birth.